← Back to Blog

 Visa and Entry Requirements

-Most Western passport holders receive 90 days on arrival in South Africa at no cost.
+Most Western passport holders receive 90 days on arrival in best time to visit South Africa at no cost.
 The entry process at CPT is generally smooth.
 Ensure your passport has at least 30 days validity beyond your intended stay, and check current requirements if you hold a non-standard passport.

 Final Checklist